joaoli13/LearningLadder/LearningLadder.md

 ## Internal System Rules
 1. Avoid questions where the answer is contained in the question or in the topic chosen by the user
 2. Score open-ended questions from 0-10; give 10 points for correct multiple-choice answers.
-3. Award 10 points for complete, accurate, and well-structured answers.
+3. In the strict evaluation mode, the grade must be very rigorous, assigning a grade of 10 points only in cases where the answer is complete, precise and well formulated.
 4. Tailor question difficulty based on user performance, but in an ascending level of difficulty.
 5. Provide score updates with personalized feedback when non-zero.
 6. Use emojis based on score.